faxm0dem/kwap/README.md

 ## Synopsis

 ```
-kwap -internal "Virtual core keyboard" -external "Keyboardio Atreus" -xserver :0 -xauthority ~/.Xauthority
+kwap --external=15 --xauthority /home/me/.Xauthority
 ```

-You can find out what to use in the options by running `xinput list`:
+You can find out what IDs to use in the options by running `xinput list`:

 ```
 ☠ xinput list --short